zfeizollahi/dsc-1-09-11-the-probability-density-function-lab-online-ds-sp-000/README.md

 # Both heights are normally distributed
 ```

 #### Write a function density() that takes in a random variable and calculates the density function using `np.hist` and interpolation.
-The function should return two lists carrying x and y coordinates for plotting the density functio
+The function should return two lists carrying x and y coordinates for plotting the density function

 ```python